 The Forum monitors on behalf of the Governing Body how the curriculum is taught, evaluated and resourced, hence holding the headteacher to account for educational performance of the school, and its pupils.

 The schedule for this forum is based around termly workshops and formal meetings with governors meeting where applicable with Senior Leadership Team members and Subject Matter Experts (SME).

 Business Governor (Mrs L Hocking)

-On behalf of the governing body the Business Governor works closely with the School Business Manager to ensure effective financial oversight of the school’s finance and human resources, informing the FGB on a termly basis via the FGB Committee.
+On behalf of the governing body the Business Governor works closely with the School Operations Manager to ensure effective financial oversight of the school’s finance and human resources, informing the FGB on a termly basis via the FGB Committee.

 Safeguarding Governor (Mrs H Heydon)